 As a SaaS provider, we often find that customers will register for their CRM system using such an address.
 They may well add personal addresses later but in the early stages, a generic address is common.

-The Really Simple Systems Email Marketing module does not block you from using this type of address.
+The Really Simple Systems Email Marketing tool does not block you from using this type of address.
 We understand how small businesses operate and will help you get the best from your communications.
 Our systems and support services will help you to understand how to keep your sender reputation clean and have your emails welcomed by your customers.

 The other downside of using the most popular Email Service Providers is that they are based in the USA and are governed by US law.
 Data Security in the US is less stringent than in the European Union and you will be aware of the many recent high profile cases of government use of private data.
 Even having your data stored with a European based company with a US owner could put your data at risk.